 Summer science-writing internship

-Argonne National Laboratory's Communications, Education & Public Affairs Division is often able to offer a paid full-time summer science-writing internship for an undergraduate or graduate student.
+Argonne National Laboratory's Communications and Public Affairs Division is often able to offer a paid full-time summer science-writing internship for an undergraduate or graduate student.

 About the internship

 You will work ten 40-hour weeks conducting interviews, writing science news and feature articles for a public audience in the Argonne Now magazine and the Argonne web site, as well as related communications projects such as scripting short videos and contributing to social media events.

 You will work daily as a member of a team that includes several full-time professional writers and journalists who provide assignments, advice and mentoring in a working environment that is collegial, creative and collaborative.

 Former Argonne interns have landed jobs with The New York Times, Science, Science News, R&D, Chemical & Engineering News, The Journal of the National Cancer Institute, the International Medical News Group, the Elgin Courier-News, Caltech, Purdue, the American Chemical Society, the National Institute of Science and Technology, Ames Laboratory, Fermilab, Argonne and the University of Chicago Hospitals.